drcarademono/world-of-daggerfall/README.md

 ## Mods
 World of Daggerfall consists of two mods:
-Location Loader, by KABoissonneault and UncannyValley, with major contributions by Kamer: a mod for loading new "locations" into the game.
+- **Location Loader**, by KABoissonneault and UncannyValley, with major contributions by Kamer: a mod for loading new "locations" into the game.
-World of Daggerfall, by Kamer, carademono, and KABoissonneault : a mod containing the prefabs and location files that add nearly 200,000 new locations to the game.
+- **World of Daggerfall**, by Kamer, carademono, and KABoissonneault : a mod containing the prefabs and location files that add nearly 200,000 new locations to the game.

 ## Tools
-Prefab Editor, by UncannyValley and KABoissonneault: an easy-to-use tool in Unity Editor for building individual locations.
+- **Prefab Editor**, by UncannyValley and KABoissonneault: an easy-to-use tool in Unity Editor for building individual locations.
-GIS Construction Kit, by carademono: a project for QGIS that allows for the individual or mass placement of locations on the Daggerfall game world.
+- **GIS Construction Kit**, by carademono: a project for QGIS that allows for the individual or mass placement of locations on the Daggerfall game world.

 ## Lead Developers
-KABoissonneault
+- KABoissonneault
-Kamer
+- Kamer
-carademono
+- carademono

 ## Screenshots